 Each year the FCA sets out its strategy and key areas of focus.
 Part of its approach is likely to involve 'thematic' work.
 It will identify a spread of firms associated with the theme in question (such as holding client money or trading options) and review these firms as a project.
 Often this will start with asking a broad range of firms to submit a questionnaire and go from there.
 Although receiving a questionnaire in itself isn't a sign you've done something wrong, it may be a sign that you are under a greater degree of scrutiny.
 Thematic reviews can ultimately lead to further investigative work, skilled person reviews or enforcement so it's best to offer your full cooperation.

 The largest firms will have a dedicated supervisor and will be used to reasonably intrusive supervision.
 Degrees of contact range from every few months to almost continuous.
 Subjects can cover anything from financial stability and governance to conduct and financial crime.
 And interactions can happen at every level from Chair down so it's worth making sure everyone involves knows how to respond.

 If the regulator calls, we can help

 Of course, you may also be contacted out of the blue, for example in whistle blowing cases.
 Whatever the reason you've heard from the regulators, we're here to help.
 Many of our team have been regulators themselves in the past, or been on the receiving end of attention from the FCA or PRA themselves in previous in-house roles.
 We talk to the regulators regularly - whether it's to help clients through authorisations or other applications, or support regulatory reporting.
-And our role as a skilled person for s166 work means we have a very clear understanding of the regulators' expectation.
+And our experience, both as a skilled person and supporting firms through the process, means we have a very clear understanding of the regulators' expectation.